 One workflow for everything before and after you write the draft

 Self-publishing is not just export.
 It is planning, drafting, revision, review, format choice, and sometimes new editions after the source manuscript is complete.
-Gixo Books is designed to keep those steps in one connected workflow.
+Gixo Folio is designed to keep those steps in one connected workflow.

 Everything your publishing workflow should handle